jpoet/HauppaugeUSB/README.md

 selected.
 The program does not currently protect you from choosing bad combinations, because in many cases they *should* work, but have not been implemented yet.

-For example, `-i 1 -a 1 -d 2` does not currently get you AC3 via S/PDIF with the component video.
-I think I know how to get that working, but it will require another patch against the Hauppauge code tree.

 ----
 ### Command line examples